smasover/docker4dh-ucb/README.md

 The example below assumes that a Docker container is listening on the host machine's port 43000.

 Webmin or the command line can be used to create a virtual server.
-Webmin is recommended (documentation [here](http://doxfer.webmin.com/Webmin/Apache_Webserver#Creating_a_new_virtual_host), tho you might prefer to click your way around, it's probably easier than reading the doc) -- unless the host admin is familiar with how virtual servers are laid out on the host OS's filesystem (e.g., [Ubuntu setup](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts) is different from RHEL); and prefers to go the manual route.
+Webmin is recommended (documentation [here](http://doxfer.webmin.com/Webmin/Apache_Webserver#Creating_a_new_virtual_host), tho you might prefer to click your way around, it's probably easier than reading the doc) -- unless the host admin is familiar with how virtual servers are laid out on the host OS's filesystem (e.g., [Ubuntu setup](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts) is different from RHEL), and prefers to go the manual route.

   ```
    <VirtualHost *:80>